Mohamed-hanafy30/DataQuest_data_analyst_2/README.md

-# This repo contains works for dataquest courses for data analyst track this track divided into 6 steps this is for step 2
+# Data analyst track for **Dataquest** this track divided into 6 steps this is step 2

 ## Profitable App Profiles for the App Store and Google Play Markets